JahnavikaGopalbvrith/GfG-160-160-Days-of-Problem-Solving/README.md

 Provide a clear description of your changes in the pull request to help reviewers understand your updates.

 ---

 ## 🔍 **Need Help or Have Questions?**
-- Check the issues section for discussions and bug reports.
+- Check the [Issues section](https://github.com/JahnavikaGopalBvrith/GfG-160---160-Days-of-Problem-Solving/issues) for discussions and bug reports.
+- Feel free to open a Pull Request or ask questions in the community discussions.

 ---

 **Happy Coding! 🧑‍💻🚀**